Roxve/Crystalic-Interpeter/README.md

 # Crystalic*Interpreter
 A simple mathmaic Interpreter for me to learn the crystal programming language! you can use this to build your own Interpeter as its really small and simple to edit

+# why i made this?
+- for fun
+- to learn the crystal language
+- to use this structure in my feature programming languages (probably gonna rewrite this for fun but making languages became a hobby for me at this rate...)

 ### sad fact: this was written with no code autocompletion );
 # Features